Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Experiments

-\subsection{Experimental Setup}
+\subsubsection{Experimental Setup}

-Finally, we present a series of experiments, which are intended as an empirical ``proof of concept'' of the correctness of our theory and algorithms.
-In these experiments, we consider a simple POMDP, which we refer to as \noisyobs, which is a time-homogeneous POMDP with three states, two actions, and three observation values.
+For our first experiment, we consider a simple POMDP, which we refer to as \noisyobs, which is a time-homogeneous POMDP with three states, two actions, and three observation values.
 We denote these by $\sset = \{s_1,s_2,s_3\}$, $\aset = \{a_1,a_2\}$, and $\oset = \{o_1,o_2,o_3\}$.
-We summarize the state transition and reward structure of the POMDP in \cref{fig:noisyobs}.
-The observation emission process for this POMDP is given by

-for all $t \in [H]$, where $\epsnoise$ is a parameter of the POMDP.
-We note that these observations can be seen as a noisy measurement of the state; \emph{i.e.}, we observe the correct state with probability $1-\epsnoise$, or a randomly selected incorrect state with probability $\epsnoise$.
-In the case that $\epsnoise=0$ the problem becomes a MDP, and greater values of $\epsnoise$ indicate more noisy measurements.
-Thus, \noisyobs provides a simple model for evaluating sequential decision making policies, where the logged data may be corrupted.
+We detail the state transition, reward, and initial state distribution of the POMDP in \cref{apx:experiment-details}.
+The observation emission process for \noisyobs is given $P_O^{(t)}(o_i \mid s_j) = \indicator{i=j}(1 - 3\epsnoise/2) + \epsilon/2$, where $\epsnoise$ is a parameter of the POMDP.
+This models a noisy observation of the state, since we observe the correct state with probability $1-\epsnoise$, or a randomly selected incorrect state otherwise.
+Thus if $\epsnoise=0$ there is no confounding, and greater $\epsnoise$ indicate more noisy measurements.

 We collected logged data using a time-homogeneous behavioral policy $\pinoisyobs$, with a horizon length $H=3$.
-For each logged trajectory first sample a prior state $S_0$ by $s_1$, $s_2$, or $s_3$ with probabilities $0.5$, $0.3$, and $0.2$ respectively, a prior observation $O_0 \sim P_O(\cdot \mid S_0)$, and a prior action $A_0 \sim \pinoisyobs(\cdot \mid S_0)$, and the initial state $S_1$ is given by transitioning from $S_0$ with $A_0$.
-In addition, we considered evaluating three different evaluation policies $\pieasy$, $\pihard$, and $\pioptim$, each of which is also time-homogeneous and depends only on the current observation.
-The probability tables for all four policies are summarized in \cref{tab:experiment-policies}.
-We note that $\pieasy$ and $\pihard$ are so because they are designed to have high and low overlap with the logging policy respectively, and $\pioptim$ is named so because it is the optimal policy when $\epsnoise$ is sufficiently small.
-Therefore these cover a wide range of different kinds of policies; one with strong overlap, one with poor overlap, and a high-performing policy with overlap somewhere in the middle.
-In all cases, we consider estimating the value of the corresponding policy with $\gamma=1$.
+We considered three different evaluation policies $\pieasy$, $\pihard$, and $\pioptim$, which are all also time-homogeneous and depend only on the current observation, and are detailed in \cref{apx:experiment-details}.
+These polices are so named because $\pieasy$ and $\pihard$ are are designed to have high and low overlap with the logging policy respectively, and $\pioptim$ is the optimal policy when $\epsnoise$ is sufficiently small.
+Therefore these cover a wide range of different kinds of policies.
+In all cases, we set $\gamma=1$.